alexandreepr/contentools/README.md

 ## Project Descprition

 Este web crawler foi desenvolvido usando uma estrutura chamada Scrapy, específica para rastreamento web e extração de dados estruturados.

-This web crawler was developed using a framework called Scrapy, specific for web crawling and structured data extraction.
 Basicamente, ele define os domínios que serão rastreados, as requisições iniciais e como tratar o resultado dessas requisições.
 Após isso, várias formas de saída de dados podem ser geradas, incluindo um arquivo .CSV.

+This web crawler was developed using a framework called Scrapy, specific for web crawling and structured data extraction.
+Basically, it defines the domains that will be covered, the initial requisitions and how to handle the result of these requisitions.
+After this, various forms of data output can be generated, including a .CSV file.

 ## Steps to run the project